andsens/bootstrap-vz/bootstrapvz/providers/oracle/README.rst

 ~~~~~~~~~~~

 The settings described below should be placed in the ``credentials`` key under
-the ``provider`` section.
-They will be used to authenticate the API client
+the ``provider`` section, if the image is intended to be uploaded after
-which uploads the image.
+generation.
+They will be used to authenticate the API client.

 -  ``username``: the same login used to access the Oracle Compute Cloud
    dashboard.